Whitey Bulger Fast Facts

 March 4, 2016 - A federal appeals court rejects Bulger's request for a new trial.

-April 28, 2016 - Bulger's longtime girlfriend, Catherine Greig, is sentenced to 21 months in prison for contempt of court.
+April 28, 2016 - Greig is sentenced to 21 months in prison for contempt of court.
 Greig is already serving an eight-year sentence for helping Bulger avoid police.

 June 25, 2016 - Auctioned items seized from Bulger's Santa Monica, California, apartment raise $109,295 to compensate families of the victims.